For advisors and family

 Johnson Legal's estate-planning practice is the right fit when the documents need to be drafted in concert with a physician or care team, when capacity is a question that needs attorney evaluation, when out-of-state assets need to be coordinated, or when an advisor wants a Kentucky-licensed attorney to provide the legal layer of an integrated planning engagement.

-The ElderTrust cohort surface serves the 55-75 testator-direct cohort.
-If you are 65-75 and putting your own Kentucky estate plan in order, the ElderTrust kit (will + power of attorney + advance directives + HIPAA authorization + anatomical gift) is the right entry point.
+ElderTrust is for Kentuckians 55 to 75 planning their own estate.
+If you are putting your own Kentucky plan in order, the ElderTrust set (will + power of attorney + advance directives + HIPAA authorization + anatomical gift) is the right place to start.